miquido/draive-examples/news/README.md

 ## Setup

 To setup the project please use `make venv` command.
-Python 3.12+ is required, you can specify path tu it by using additional argument `make venv PYTHON_ALIAS=path/to/python`.
+Python 3.12+ is required, you can specify path to it by using additional argument `make venv PYTHON_ALIAS=path/to/python`.
 Make sure to activate virtual environment by using `. ./.venv/bin/activate`.
 Preparing environment prepares a copy of a .env file where you can fill your configuration including api keys or urls for required services.

 ## Run